Set up any additional features on your test device. These features are optional.

 the location of the caller to be sent automatically to emergency services

 personnel where this service is available.
-Direct-dial numbers can be useful
+Direct-dial numbers are useful in the following situations:

-for users who frequently travel to countries other than the country of their
+If users frequently travel to countries other than the country of their

-mobile network provider, if the emergency number differs depending on the users' location, or if your company
+If the emergency number differs depending on the users' location

 Enter your domain in the